10 Gatlinburg Sites to Complete Your Smoky Mountain Vacation

 Located on an 8-mile loop in Gatlinburg, visitors find dozens of shops, studios, galleries and cafes.
 In fact, over 120 of them.
 Shop for baskets, candles, quilts, leather, stained glass, paintings and collectibles only found in Gatlinburg.
 Don’t forget to ask locals about their creations and find a little inspiration to take home.

 Hollywood Star Cars Museum

 Know any Dukes of Hazzard fans?
-Let them step into their favorite show with a stop at Cooter’s Place in Gatlinburg.
+Let them step into their favorite TV show with a stop at Cooter’s in Gatlinburg.
 Located in downtown, this indoor attraction welcomes the family to visit the museum and gift shop, ride indoor go-karts, or play indoor mini-golf.
-In addition, guests can bring their camera and take in-car photos with the ’69 Charger and meet original cast members.
+In addition, guests can bring take in-car photos with the ’69 Charger and meet original cast members.

 Groups of five can purchase tickets for less than $40 per group, and individual tickets range from $5 to $15 per person depending on the package.
 Cooter’s Place is open every day from 9 a.m. to later than 9 p.m., depending on the day.

 Salt and Pepper Shaker Museum